 Email: reg29@cam.ac.uk

-We used microsatellite DNA to assign probable parentage of young Corncrakes to adult males and females and use these assignments to estimate the distribution of distances between broods of chicks and juveniles and the night-time singing place of the father at the time of initiation of the clutch.
+We used microsatellite DNA to assign probable parentage of young Corn Crakes to adult males and females and use these assignments to estimate the distribution of distances between broods of chicks and juveniles and the night-time singing place of the father at the time of initiation of the clutch.
 Estimated distances for broods of young chicks were in accord with those estimated previously by radio-tracking, but distances were greater for older unfledged independent chicks not studied previously.
-We discuss the implications for conservation interventions concerning grass mowing.
+Our results indicate that modifications of the timing and method of mowing to reduce losses of nests and chicks should be implemented inside an area within about 500 m of the singing places of male Corn Crakes, rather than the 250 m previously considered to be safe.

 Keywords: ranging behaviour, agri-environment, age-related movement change, conservation management

-Keywords: DNA parentage assignment; Corncrake; Crex crex; conservation management; agri-environment

-The Corncrake Crex crex is a migratory rail which breeds in tall vegetation in Eurasia.
+The Corn Crake Crex crex is a migratory rail which breeds in tall vegetation in Eurasia.
 Populations in western Europe, including the UK, declined markedly, co-incident with the introduction of mechanised mowing of grass (Norris 1947, Green 1995, Green et al. 1997a), which destroys nests and kills chicks (Norris 1947, Tyler et al. 1998).
-The Corncrake is red listed in the UK Birds of Conservation Concern assessment (Eaton et al. 2015) because of its decline, but a partial recovery since the 1990s co-incided with encouragement to farmers, through payments from conservation bodies and government agri-environment schemes, to delay mowing and to adopt Corncrake-friendly mowing methods (O’Brien, et al. 2006).
+The Corn Crake is red listed in the UK Birds of Conservation Concern assessment (Eaton et al. 2015) because of its decline, but a partial recovery since the 1990s co-incided with encouragement to farmers, through payments from conservation bodies and government agri-environment schemes, to delay mowing and to adopt Corn Crake-friendly mowing methods (O’Brien, et al. 2006).
 The latter at least halves the proportion of chicks killed by mowing (Green et al. 1997b, Tyler et al. 1998).
-Knowledge of the location of nesting adult female Corncrakes and their flightless chicks would be useful for targeting these actions, but the only practical way to determine locations of Corncrakes is to survey singing adult males at night.
-Females incubate their eggs and rear their young hidden in tall vegetation (Green et al. 1997b) and cannot be surveyed.
+Knowledge of the location of nesting adult female Corn Crakes and their flightless chicks would be useful for targeting these actions, but the only practical way to determine locations of Corn Crakes is to survey singing adult males at night.
+Radio-tracking of adult male and female Corn Crakes in Scotland showed that both sexes were often sequentially polygamous and formed short-term pair bonds during which the female laid eggs in a nest close to (range 45–160 m; mean 101 m; N = 9) the night-time singing place of the male (Tyler & Green 1996).
+Radio-tagged females with chicks (N = 32) used a small brood-rearing area (mean extent of 3.2 ha) around the nest site during the period of dependence (12-18 days) (Tyler 1996), but less is known of the movements of chicks between independence and fledging at about 45 days of age.
+Most females produced two broods of young per year and incubated their eggs and reared their young hidden in tall vegetation (Green et al. 1997b).
+Females, nests and young cannot be surveyed by any known method.
 The distribution of nests and young might therefore differ from that of males.

 In this paper, we use paternity assignments of captured chicks and juveniles, based upon DNA sampling of the young and adult males, to estimate distances between unfledged chicks at risk from mowing and the singing place of their father.
-We assess the implications of these results for the conservation management of Corncrake breeding areas.
+We assess the implications of these results for the conservation management of Corn Crake breeding areas.

 METHODS

-Surveying, catching and sampling singing adult male Corncrakes
+Surveying, catching and sampling singing adult male Corn Crakes